Rishabh324/expense-tracker/Readme.md

 2. Expense Tracking: Users can add, manage, and retrieve their expenses.
 3. Expense Splitting: Advanced methods for splitting expenses among participants.
 4. Balance Sheet Download: Users can generate and download a CSV balance sheet summarizing how much each participant owes or is owed.
+5. The project also uses user authentication and authorization using jwt tokens and redux state management.

 The application is built using a Node.js backend with MongoDB for data storage and React for the frontend, making it responsive and capable of handling real-time updates to expenses and balances.